dptech-corp/TED-Gen/README.md

 **Note**: if you want to install or run our codes, please `cd` to subfolders first.

-Auto-resolving atomic structure at van der Waal interfaces using a generative model
+Auto-resolving the atomic structure at van der Waals interfaces using a generative model
 -------------------------------------------------------------------

 [[Paper](https://arxiv.org/abs/2408.16802)]